annepham1512/Java-OOP-Whirlwind/lab03-annepham1512/README.md

 4. Use the GUI to add creatures and run the simulation.
 5. Observe how creatures interact and evolve as the simulation progresses.

 ---

-## Custom Creatures

-You can create your own creatures by creating new text files in the format described above.
-Follow these steps:
-1. Define the species name and color.
-2. Write the program instructions for your species.
-3. Add your creature to the simulation through the GUI or by editing the `DCRITTERS` field in `DarwinGUI.java`.

----

-## Submission Instructions

-1. **Push** your code and creatures to GitHub.
-2. **Submit** your lab report on Gradescope, including:
-   - Self-assessment.
-   - Your custom creature files.
-   - Test cases and results.
-   - Discussion of potential improvements or errors in the simulation.

----

 ## Authors